 Queens College has a history of commitment to the enhancement of education of students with disabilities.
 The Office of Special Services for Students with Disabilities was established in 1974 to provide equal opportunities for a college education to academically qualified students with physical disabilities.
 The office offers comprehensive support services to students with various disabilities.
-Queens College prohibits discrimination against students with disabilities and it ensures full access and equal opportunity to qualified students with disabilities to all academic programs and social activities on campus.
+QC prohibits discrimination against students with disabilities and it ensures full access and equal opportunity to qualified students with disabilities to all academic programs and social activities on campus.

-The focus of OSS is not only to provide the support services that allow students to compete on an equal level with their classmates, but also to teach them to self-advocate for their personal growth in the independent living skills necessary for success at Queens College and in their personal lives.
+The focus of OSS is not only to provide the support services that allow students to compete on an equal level with their classmates, but also to teach them to self-advocate for their growth in the independent living skills necessary for success on campus and in their personal lives.
 OSS provides appropriate support services to eligible students, including registration assistance, equipment and device loans, reader/writer/attendant care referrals, interpreters, counseling, books on tape, test administration, and liaison with counselors.
 OSS also provides assistive technology services.
 Frese Hall Room 012 houses a state-of-the-art technology lab for students with disabilities, focusing on the visually impaired.

-Queens College encourages students with disabilities to visit OSS as often as needed.
-After just a few meetings, students become well-acquainted with the OSS staff and develop a personal supportive academic plan that will ensure the students' success.
+The college encourages students with disabilities to visit OSS as often as needed.
+After just a few meetings, students become well acquainted with the OSS staff and develop a personal supportive academic plan that will ensure the students' success.
 Please contact one of our dedicated staff members to receive further information on documentation guidelines.
-The OSS intake office is located in Frese Hall room 111.
+The OSS intake office is located in Frese Hall Room 111.